hsf-training/deep-learning-intro-for-hep/deep-learning-intro-for-hep/04-universal-approximators.md

 +++

-The classic methods of universal function approximation—Taylor series, Fourier series, and others—have one thing in common: they all approximate the function with a fixed set of basis functions $\psi_i$ for $i \in [0, N)$.
+The classic methods of universal function approximation—Taylor series, Fourier series, and the like—have one thing in common: they all approximate the function with a fixed set of basis functions $\psi_i$ for $i \in [0, N)$.

 $$f(x) = \sum_i^N c_i \, \psi_i(x)$$